 Does the PTA need a licence to screen films at school?

 To show a film outside of the home, you will need to obtain permission from the copyright owners in the form of a licence, whether or not you are showing to a paying audience.
-Owning a film on DVD only grants you rights for home use and does not mean you are permitted to show the film publicly.
+Owning a film on DVD or subscribing to a streaming service only grants you rights for home use and does not mean you are permitted to show the film publicly.

 There are two areas of licensing for PTAs to consider:

 Film copyright licence: the licence to show your chosen title.
 This is required for all screenings outside the home.